 Public and Community Engagement Module Development Fund

-Do you want to include public or community engagement in your teaching?
+Apply for funding to include public and/or community engagement in your teaching.

-The Public and Community Engagement Module Development Fund could support you.
 With this fund, we aim to facilitate innovation in the design or pedagogy of modules to include public or community engagement.
-We hope it will help departments to grow their own approaches to including public or community engagement in the curriculum by providing funding and by linking creators into the supportive expertise of colleagues in WIE, WIHEA and IATL.
+We hope it will help departments to grow their own approaches to including public or community engagement in the curriculum by providing funding and advice.

 Information session

-All applicants are required to either attend an information session or meet with a member of the team.
+All applicants are required to either attend an online information session or meet with a member of the team.
 This is to help you put together a strong application and understand what support is available during your project.
-If you can’t attend a session, please contact Helen at to arrange a chat instead.
-The next information session is on 26th January at 2.00pm - 3.00pm, via Microsoft Teams.
+If you can’t attend an online information session or would prefer a discussion about your ideas, contact Charlotte Pearce at to arrange a meeting or Teams call instead.

-Apply for funding and support to develop new public or community engagement elements within a taught module(s) at UG or PGT level, through which students learn about and practise public or community engagement.
+Apply for funding and support to develop new public or community engagement elements within an existing taught module(s) at UG or PGT level, through which students learn about and practise public or community engagement.
 The development process must include co-creation with a student or students.

 The funding could be used to: